Why I Do What I Do

 Refugees

-After two years in Melbourne, I ended up riding the mining boom out to Western Australia and found myself with more work than I possibly could have imagined.
-It was very rewarding to finally see all of the initial efforts pay off; fast forwarding another four years, though, the mining boom went bust, and my company decided it was time for my temporary assignment to come to an end.
+Chasing lead after lead, I eventually managed to turn a few of them into culvert design contracts.
+Some landed in my lap in really remarkable ways, but I still found myself well behind the ambitious business plan.
+Meanwhile, I kept hearing that the wild west was booming; so after two years of underwhelming results in the eastern city of Melbourne, I ended up riding the mining boom out to Western Australia, where I found myself with more work than I possibly could have imagined.
+It was very rewarding to finally see all of the initial efforts pay off; fast forwarding another two years, though, the mining boom went bust, and my company decided it was time for my temporary assignment to come to an end.
 When I broke the news to my family that it was time to go home, they were devastated.
-Jaedin, in particular, was heartbroken; he told us that he really wanted to stay and finish high school here in Australia.
+Jaedin, in particular, was heartbroken; he told us that he really wanted to stay and finish high school in Australia.

 So I decided to at least test the waters and see if there was any possible way we could stay.
 Perhaps the contact list I had spent so much effort in compiling over the previous years might come in handy; I dug it out and fired off over 600 e-mails with my resume to see if anyone would bite.
 I got a lot of friendly replies back, but not a single lead for a job.